• Skip to primary navigation

 • Yield: About 15 cups.

-2. To toast pecans, spread in a single layer on a baking sheet.
-Bake in preheated 350°F oven for 8 to 10 minutes.
+2. To toast pecans, spread them in a single layer on a baking sheet.
+Bake in a preheated 350°F oven for 8 to 10 minutes.
 Watch carefully.

 3. May also use salted butter.
 However, if you use salted butter, reduce the amount of salt to ¼ teaspoon.

 4. The actual quantity of brown sugar can vary greatly depending on how one packs it.
 Therefore, I always weigh the brown sugar.
-My rule-of-thumb is 1 cup of packed brown sugar weighs 7.5 ounces.
+My rule of thumb is that 1 cup of packed brown sugar weighs 7.5 ounces.

-6. The reason that I use a disposable roasting pan is that I don’t want to bother with cleaning the hardened caramel from a regular pan.
-Feel free, however, to use any large pan.
-Just make sure that it’s large enough to easily hold all of the mixture.
+6. I use a disposable roasting pan because I don't want to bother cleaning hardened caramel from a regular pan.
+Feel free to use any large pan, however.
+Just make sure it's large enough to hold all the mixture easily.

-7. It’s important to store this in an airtight container.
+7. It's important to store this in an airtight container.
 The reason is that the sugars are hygroscopic.
-What this means is that they absorb moisture and can make the Holiday Caramel Chex Mix sticky.
+This means they absorb moisture and can make the Holiday Caramel Chex Mix sticky.

 Nutrition